MEET THE HEADS

 J.H.: And then it clicked: Exotica!

 Van Gore: Exotica!
-Taken as an origin story for what would become Anatomy of the Heads, J.H. love for two dimensional waifus was a major contribution.
-It reminded me of the woman on all the Martin Denny records and how I have spend a good chunk of my college days living on a mountain overlooking the city while listening to Martin Denny, Korla Pandit, and Arthur Lyeman records.
+Taken as an origin story for what would become Anatomy of the Heads, J.H. love for two-dimensional waifus was a major contribution.
+It reminded me of the woman on all the Martin Denny records and how I have spent a good chunk of my college days living on a mountain overlooking the city while listening to Martin Denny, Korla Pandit, and Arthur Lyeman records.

 Van Gore: A soul striptease.
 Non of us wouldn’t be the singer!
 But, you never know about the future.
 We do it when we feel like it.
 Historically, though, being autistic about opening our mouths has never been a part of us.
 I have never been a lyrics-guy anyway.
 I like the sound of human voice set to music, but I do not care about the words.